maximilienroberti/Scriptor-blog/_posts/2019-12-08-fastai-with-🤗transformers-bert-roberta-xlnet-xlm-distilbert.md

 learner.freeze_to(-1)
 ```

-For **Slanted Triangular Learning Rates** you have to use the function fit_one_cycle.
+For **Slanted Triangular Learning Rates** you have to use the function `fit_one_cycle`.
 For more information, please check the fastai documentation [here](https://docs.fast.ai/callbacks.one_cycle.html).

-To use our fit_one_cycle we will need an optimum learning rate.
-We can find this learning rate by using a learning rate finder, which can be called by using [lr_find](https://docs.fast.ai/callbacks.lr_finder.html#callbacks.lr_finder).
+To use our `fit_one_cycle` we will need an optimum learning rate.
+We can find this learning rate by using a learning rate finder, which can be called by using [`lr_find`](https://docs.fast.ai/callbacks.lr_finder.html#callbacks.lr_finder).
 Our graph would look something like this:

 ![](https://cdn-images-1.medium.com/max/2000/1*p0EmMlM1i5AG-OQ3uJoAog.png)